rocky112358/UNIST_CSE364_Group2/README.md

 * If you input "limit" extremely big, our recommendation returns as many movies as possible within the entered limit.
 > There exists 3883 movies in IMDb, but movies with less than 5 reviews will be excluded from our recommendation.

+* We do not re-recommend input movie as output.

 ### Roles of each member
 Everyone has contributed to all parts.
 However in this part, we will mention the part that each has mainly contributed.